0ENZO/PA_2A2/README.md

 * Make the registering of franchised people only in C language, via a QRcode creation, FTP/SFTP transfer and reading to the hosting server)
 * Use Php/JS for the backend (We were free to use anything related to php/js, so we choose Symfony)
 * Make a 3D three.js model as website showcase
-* Use JAVA for the fidelity card system
+* Use JAVA for the fidelity card system (Not present on the site itself, just an desktop application we have to lunch and connect with our account to manage cards)
-* Have a focntionnal Network Shema in EVE-NG with IP-sec and NAT process
+* Have a fonctionnal Network Shema in EVE-NG with IP-sec and NAT process
 * Respect all the rules defined in the subject

 ## 1. Prerequisites

-To run successfuly this web application localy, you will have to verify the following checklist :
+To run successfuly this __web application__ localy, you will have to verify the following checklist :

 * Having **composer** installed on your machine
 * Having **yarn** installed on your machine
 * Having a local server such as **MAMP**, **WAMP** or **XAMPP**.
 * (Optional) Having a **Linux machine** (VM or real) to handle the **C language** part

 Our project is full Symfony Web Application.
-It is based on some packages that are always updated by the Symfony developers and community (with a lot of bundle managed by Symfony).
+It is based on some packages that are always updated by the Symfony developers and community (with a lot of bundles managed by Symfony).

-Knowing that, **compser** help the php dependencies trought all the application, and yarn help javascript dependancies trought all the assets used by the application.
+Knowing that, **compser** does help the php dependencies trought all the application, and yarn helps javascript dependancies trought all the assets used by the application.
-That's why you need to perfom the following command when you have downloaded all the web project :
+That's why you need to perfom the following commands when you have downloaded all the web project :

-(NB : All the following command have to be performed at the root of the Web Application, which is ` PA_2A2/drivncook/` )
+(NB : All the following commands have to be performed at the root of the Web Application, which is ` PA_2A2/drivncook/` )

 ```
 composer require